abetusk/ellemal-data/citizen-dark/instructions/instructions.md

 The first step is to get a general sense of the design and pick out art to be used in the patch.
 We wanted a modern occult look with a moth as the centerpiece.
-[Archive.org](https://archive.org) has a massive database of pulbic domain texts and art.
+[Archive.org](https://archive.org) has a massive database of public domain texts and art.

 We searched Archive.org for old texts from the 1800s and before.